justnonamenoname/lifeticle/readme.md

 11) Removing particles from the central node can show whether this changes reverse influence in the form of random processes
 12) Further help may be provided by researching the coding of the node structure in DNA.
 13) Studying the node in other species, a different type of node may show a difference that allows to exclude inappropriate particles
-14) Determine the exact properties of the lifecycle via quantum interactions
+14) Determine the exact properties of the lifeticle via quantum interactions

 **Orch OR theory**

 The Orch OR theory of consciousness (Orchestrated Objective Reduction) by Penrose and Hameroff coincides with the lifeticle theory in several aspects:
 1) Phenomenal consciousness is not located in neurons, but is related to quantum phenomena
 2) The second method of generating qualia
-3) A solution to the problem of pointwise binding (the issue is discussed in the section on connection between qualia and the brain)
+3) A solution to the problem of pointwise binding (the issue is discussed in the section on the connection between qualia and the brain)
-4) A solution to the problem of the speed of time (the issue is discussed in the section on connection between qualia and the brain)
+4) A solution to the problem of the speed of time (the issue is discussed in the section on the connection between qualia and the brain)
 5) Solving qualia size (the issue is discussed in the section on the connection between qualia and the brain)

 Supporters of the quantum theory of consciousness also include Federico Faggin and Giacomo Mauro D'Ariano.